astronomer/docs/astro/manage-connections-variables.md

 #### Benefits

 - The UI has features for correctly formatting and testing your connections.
-- Easy to change variables or connections to test different usecases on-the-fly.
+- It's easy to change variables or connections to test different use cases on the fly.
-- You can export your variables from the Airflow UI to a JSON file and import them to the Airflow UI from a JSON file.
+- You can export and import your variables from the Airflow UI using JSON files and the Astro CLI.
+See [Import and export connections and variables](import-export-connections-variables.md#from-the-airflow-ui-metadata-database).
 - Connections and variables are encrypted and stored in the Airflow metadata database.

 #### Limitations